Bear: Taxonomy

 McLellan and colleagues (1992) classified the bears into seven subfamilies: Amphicynodontinae, Hemicyoninae, Ursavinae, Agriotheriinae, Ailuropodinae, Tremarctinae, and Ursinae.

 McKenna et al. (1997) instead classified the bear species into the superfamily Ursoidea, with Hemicyoninae and Agriotheriinae being classified in the family "Hemicyonidae".
 Amphicynodontinae under this classification were classified as stem-pinnipeds in the superfamily Phocoidea.
 In the McKenna and Bell classification, both bears and pinnipeds are in a parvorder of carnivoran mammals known as Ursida, along with the extinct bear dogs of the family Amphicyonidae.

-Wesley-Hunt and Flynn (2005) classify the family Ursidae as one of nine families in the suborder Caniformia, or "doglike" carnivorans, within the order Carnivora.
-Bears' closest living relatives are the pinnipeds, canids, and musteloids.
+Wesley-Hunt and Flynn (2005) classify the Ursidae as one of nine families in the suborder Caniformia, within the order Carnivora.
 Modern bears comprise eight species in three subfamilies: Ailuropodinae (monotypic with the giant panda), Tremarctinae (monotypic with the spectacled bear), and Ursinae (containing six species divided into one to three genera, depending on the authority).
 Nuclear chromosome analysis show that the karyotype of the six ursine bears is nearly identical, each having 74 chromosomes (see Ursid hybrid), whereas the giant panda has 42 chromosomes and the spectacled bear 52.
 These smaller numbers can be explained by the fusing of some chromosomes, and the banding patterns on these match those of the ursine species, but differ from those of procyonids, which supports the inclusion of these two species in Ursidae rather than in Procyonidae, where they had been placed by some earlier authorities.